If you have overly-large, heavy breasts, you know first-hand that bigger is certainly not always better.

-A breast reduction can help you get smaller, lighter and more aesthetically pleasing breasts that are better suited to your natural proportions.
-This surgery can provide immediate relief from back, neck and shoulder pain associated with excessive breast size as well as free you to participate in the activities you love without worrying about your breasts holding you back.
+A breast reduction can help women get smaller, lighter, and more aesthetically-pleasing breasts that are better suited to their natural proportions.
+Board-certified plastic surgeon Dr. Kiya Movassaghi performs breast reduction surgery in Eugene to provide his patients with immediate relief from back, neck, and shoulder pain associated with excessive breast size.
+Breast reduction surgery also allows women to participate in the activities they love without worrying about their breasts limiting their range of motion.

 The decision to have breast reduction is entirely personal, and patients choose to have surgery for a variety of reasons.
 There is no requirement that you have a certain breast size before you can get a reduction, nor does breast reduction mean you have to get “small” breasts.
 While you have your own goals in mind, here are a few of the common reasons our patients choose to have breast reduction:

-- Relief from back, neck or shoulder pain.
-Breast reduction can greatly reduce or eliminate chronic discomfort caused by heavy, pendulous breasts.
+- Relief from back, neck, or shoulder pain.
+Breast reduction can greatly reduce chronic discomfort caused by heavy, pendulous breasts.

 - Improved clothing and swimsuit options.
 Having very large breasts can limit what fits you well, and breast reduction can help you fill your closet with more comfortable, figure-flattering clothing.

 - A more active, unencumbered lifestyle.
-Many of our breast reduction patients enjoy running, dancing and swimming, and having smaller, better proportioned breasts allows them to participate in these activities with greater comfort and confidence.
+Many of our breast reduction patients enjoy running, dancing, and swimming, and having smaller, better-proportioned breasts allow them to participate in these activities with greater comfort and confidence.

 Plastic surgeons perform breast reduction using a variety of incision techniques, adjusting their approach based on the amount of excess breast tissue to be removed as well as the degree of sagging to be corrected.
 While breast reduction surgery will leave scars, these are typically easily concealed by a bathing suit top, and visible scarring will fade significantly over time with proper care.
 During your consultation, Dr. Movassaghi will discuss your incision options, which may include one of the following: